isgiddy/intro_to_turbulence/observing_turbulence.md

 \mathrm{Re} = \frac{DV}{\nu},
 $$

 named, the Reynolds number.
 For $\mathrm{Re}$ smaller than 1900  he found laminar flow, whereas for $\mathrm{Re}$ larger than 2000, the flow shoed a transition to irregular turbulent motions.
 The Reynolds number describes the ration of turbulent diffusivity to molecular diffusivity.
+In the ocean, turbulence occure at Re ~ 200.

 It also describes the ratio of small to large structures.
 Recall da Vinci's sketch.
 Highly turbulent fluids will have a large Reynolds number because the number of small structures will be much greater than the number of large structures.